AppImageCrafters/appimagecrafters.github.io/README.md

 The process of producing an AppImage file starts by creating a relocatable and totally standalone installation of your binaries.
 Then it's compressed into a squashfs file and appended to a runtime.
 While it's possible to do it by hand this is not a trivial task therefore several tools where created to make your life easier.

 This page complements the [AppImage Project Documentation](https://docs.appimage.org/) with build examples based on the docker images maintained by the AppImageCrafters group.

-If __you are an AppImage creator__ and have had a hard time building some dependency of your app, please consider uploading it to the collection so others can benefit from it.
+If __you are an AppImage creator__ and have had a hard time building some dependency of your app, please consider uploading it to [the collection](https://github.com/appimagecrafters) so others can benefit from it.

 If __you are creating an Appimage__ for the __first time__, we have growing collection of tested recipes for you to use.
+Check them out at [docker hub](https://cloud.docker.com/u/appimagecrafters/)

 ## The AppImage build environment